Our Board of Trustees

 Marina has worked at the Basement Project since 2007, initially as the Private Tenancy Scheme Coordinator before moving on to becoming a full time floating support worker.
 She is trained in counselling and is a mediation practitioner.
 She enjoys the challenges of working with many diverse and complex needs and is passionate about young people being given a voice.
 During her time at the Basement Project she has built strong working relationships with other agencies.

-Senior Support & Finance Manager – Nina Wilkes
+Deputy Operations Manager – Nina Wilkes

 Nina came to work as a volunteer at the Basement Project in 2010 while she was finishing her degree in social work.
 She applied for a vacancy for a new floating support worker which she was offered in 2012.
 Nina has a lot of experience in the area of homelessness and is passionate about supporting young people.
+She moved into the role of Finance and Senior Support in 2023 after over 10 years as a Support Worker with The Basement Project before taking on the role of Deputy Operations Manager in 2025.

-Fundraising Manager – Kelly Turner
+Fundraising and Communications Manager – Kelly Turner

-Youth Support Worker – Barbara Bunce
+Support Worker – Barbara Bunce

 Barb joined the Basement Project in 2013 and has a range of experience working with young people.
-She recently returned to live in Worcestershire after a time working in Bristol.
+She returned to live in Worcestershire after a time working in Bristol.
 Her last role was in a hostel providing high level support to vulnerable adults and she has previously worked with NEET (Not in Education Employment or Training) and homeless young people.

-Youth Support Worker – Kennedy Adams
+Support Worker – Kennedy Adams

-Kennedy joined us as a temporary support worker to cover Amy’s maternity leave and is now a regular member of staff.
+Kennedy joined us as a temporary support worker to cover maternity leave and is now a regular member of staff.
 Kennedy, who is from Redditch, was previously a healthcare assistant for young disabled adults.

-Youth Support Worker – Sadie Howell
+Support Worker – Sadie Howell

 Sadie joined us in April 2018 and has experience of working with young people across a variety of settings, namely Connexions; a local Further Education College, Social Care and a County-wide Careers Service.

-Youth Support Worker – Zoe Burford
+Support Worker – Zoe Burford

 Zoe joined the Basement Project in February 2020 after being TUPE’d over from Rooftop Housing.
 She has 13 years’ experience of supporting young people in crisis and has worked alongside the Basement Project for many of these.
 She has qualifications in mentoring and working with young people.